pivotal/docs-tap/scst-store/api-walkthrough.hbs.md

 # API walkthrough for Supply Chain Security Tools - Store

 This topic includes an example API call that you can use with Supply Chain Security Tools - Store.
-For information about using the SCST - Store API, see [full API documentation](api.md).
+For information about using the SCST - Store API, see [API reference for Supply Chain Security Tools - Store](api.hbs.md).

 ## <a id='curltopost'></a>Using CURL to POST an image report

 The following procedure explains how to use CURL to POST an image report.

-1. In the terminal, switch to the kubectl context or kubeconfig to target the TAP _View_ cluster.
+1. In the terminal, switch to the kubectl context or kubeconfig to target the Tanzu Application Platform _View_ cluster.

 2. Retrieve the CA certificate and store it locally.
 Run: